Canon of Sherlock Holmes: Stageplays

 The recognition of William Gillette as Sherlock Holmes was growing as a result of the success of the play Sherlock Holmes.
-Playing upon his most famous role, a short comedy sketch performed by William Gillette as a curtain raiser to an unrelated play.
+Playing upon his most famous role, this short comedy sketch was performed by Gillette as a curtain raiser to an unrelated play.
 It involves a mute Sherlock Holmes, and a very talkative client.
 In Haining and Tracy's books, they speculate as to whether or not this play was written by Arthur Conan Doyle.
 Certainly Gillette would have needed Doyle's consent to write an original work involving Sherlock Holmes, as the character was under copyright, but it is presumed by most Sherlockians that Gillette wrote the whole thing himself.
 Haining, however claims that Gillette may have asked Doyle to 'whip up something quickly for him'.
-However, no manuscript exists in Doyle's hand, and no reference of the play is left by him, it has been assumed by most that it is little more than a William Gillette curiosity.
+However, as no manuscript exists in Doyle's hand, and no reference of the play is left by him, it has been assumed by most that it is little more than a William Gillette curiosity.

 Sequels authorised by the Conan Doyle Estate

+Works authorised by Dame Jean Conan Doyle

+During the later decades of the 20th century, a number of new works featuring Sherlock Holmes were published with the authorisation of Dame Jean Conan Doyle, the daughter of Arthur Conan Doyle.
+Following the death of her brother Adrian Conan Doyle in 1970, Jean became her father's literary executor and controlled some of the remaining rights in his works and characters.
+She was initially reluctant to permit new Sherlock Holmes pastiches, but later gave her approval to selected works which she considered well written and sufficiently faithful to her father's characterisation of Holmes and Watson.

+One such work was The New Adventures of Sherlock Holmes, an anthology edited by Martin H. Greenberg and Carol-Lynn Rössel Waugh and first published in 1987.
+The collection contained fifteen new Holmes stories by mystery writers including Stephen King, John Gardner, Peter Lovesey, Edward D. Hoch, Loren D. Estleman and Dorothy B. Hughes.
+It was promoted as a centennial edition authorised by the Conan Doyle Estate and was compiled with the approval and consent of Dame Jean Conan Doyle.

+Dame Jean also authorised Sherlock Holmes in Orbit (1995), edited by Mike Resnick and Martin H. Greenberg.
+The anthology contains twenty-six new stories combining Sherlock Holmes with elements of science fiction and fantasy, with stories set in Holmes's own period as well as the present and future.
+Other collections published with her authorisation included Holmes for the Holidays (1996), an anthology of original Sherlock Holmes stories with Christmas settings or themes.

+These authorised pastiches are distinct from the later works described as official sequels authorised by the Conan Doyle Estate, such as Anthony Horowitz's The House of Silk (2011).